Alejoooooo/OrderRestaurant/README.md

 # OrderRestaurant
-# this is try to make automated processes possible in a restaurant
+# this is a try to make automated processes possible in a restaurant